 Day-of Wedding Coordinator Responsibilities

-The day-of wedding coordinator’s job is to make sure all the logistics of the wedding are handled.
-If there are 200 guests coming, for example, this person makes sure there are 200 chairs at the reception and dinner.
+The day-of wedding coordinator’s primary job is making sure all the logistics of the wedding are handled.
+If there are 200 guests coming, for example, this person makes sure there are 200 chairs at the ceremony and reception.

-The day-of wedding coordinator is the contact for all wedding vendors.
-He or she is the manager on duty, overseeing their work and making sure they do their job according to what was contracted.
-All questions can be fielded to them so the couple doesn’t have to deal with them.
+The day-of wedding coordinator is the primary point of contact for all wedding vendors.
+They are the manager on duty, overseeing vendors' work and making sure they do their jobs according to what was contracted.
+All questions the vendors have can be fielded to the coordinator so the couple doesn’t have to deal with them.

-One of the most challenging roles the day-of wedding coordinator plays is to put out any fires or troubleshoot problems the day of or right before the wedding.
-If the bar runs out of tequila, if someone forgets the rings, if there is a power outage at the venue, it is this person who figures out what to do.
+One of the most challenging but important jobs of the day-of wedding coordinator is putting out fires and troubleshooting problems the day of, or right before, the wedding.
+If the bar runs out of tequila; if someone forgets the rings; if there is a power outage at the venue; this person figures out what to do.
 Again, the goal is to take away all stress from the couple.

-Many couples hire day-of wedding coordinators if they are planning their wedding themselves, and they need someone to oversee their work on the big day.
-This professional can swoop in and make sure all the couple’s hard work comes to life while they are enjoying their wedding day.
-The day-of wedding coordinator can also help the couple make sure they aren’t missing any pieces to their wedding, especially small parts non-professionals might overlook: “Sometimes couples have a lot of missing details, and I end up having to basically plan the wedding for them in a short period of time,” Oshikanlu continues.
+Many couples hire day-of wedding coordinators if they are planning their wedding themselves and need someone to oversee their work on the big day.
+This professional can swoop in and make sure all the couple’s hard work comes to life while they enjoy their wedding day.
+The day-of wedding coordinator can also help the couple make sure they aren’t missing any pieces to their wedding, especially small things non-professionals might overlook.
+“Sometimes, couples have a lot of missing details, and I end up having to basically plan the wedding for them in a short period of time,” Oshikanlu says.

-While staff at traditional wedding venues know how to seamlessly pull off a wedding, some couples are getting married in venues that have never had a wedding (perhaps someone’s home or a park?)
-Couples using non-traditional wedding venues should get a day-of wedding coordinator to make sure the venue is set up properly for their festivities.
+While staff at traditional wedding venues know how to seamlessly pull off weddings, some couples get married in venues that have never had a wedding ceremony or reception before.
+This could include someone's home or a national park, for example.
+A couple getting married at a non-traditional wedding venue should get a day-of wedding coordinator to make sure the venue is set up properly for their festivities.